p-adic iterated integration on semistable curves: Frobenius action on fundamental groups

 The relative Frobenius induces a morphism

 We can identify $H_{\rig}^i((X,M))$ with the fibers over the origin of these local systems (by use of the specialization and tangential paths after we tensor with $K[\ell]$).
-Because the origin is fixed by Frobenius, this gives a Frobenius action on log rigid cohomology $H_{\rig}^i((X,M))\to H_{\rig}^i((X,M))$.
+Because the origin is fixed by Frobenius, this gives a Frobenius action on log rigid cohomology.

-In greater degree of generality, consider the case where $\cW$ is a weakly unipotent overconvergent $F$-isocrystal on $(X_t,M_t)$ and $\cE=i^*\cW$ is a unipotent overconvergent isocrystal on $(X,M)$ (where $i$ is defined in Section~\ref{ss:logcurvesbackground}).
+In greater degree of generality, consider the case where $\cW$ is a relatively unipotent $F$-isocrystal on $(X_t,M_t)$ and $\cE=i^*\cW$ is a unipotent isocrystal on $(X,M)$ (where $i$ is defined in Section~\ref{ss:logcurvesbackground}).
 Then, the relative Frobenius induces a map

 By taking the fiber over the origin, we obtain the action of the Frobenius $\varphi^*$ on $H_{\rig}^*((X,M),\cE)$. \end{remark}